Category: Listed Buildings & Conservation

 Farmhouse Refurbishment | Architects for the Yorkshire Dales | Leyburn, Yorkshire

 Situated in Leyburn, Yorkshire, a farmhouse refurbishment is almost complete, just in time for the wood-burning stove to be stoked up.
-The architects have ensured that the house retains its wonderful original features, including exposed timber beams, a stone-tiled roof, and half a meter thick solid walls.
+The architects have ensured the house retains its wonderful original features, including exposed timber beams, a stone-tiled roof, and half a meter thick solid walls.

 The retention of these original features has helped to preserve the charm and character of the farmhouse, while modernising it for contemporary living.
 Underfloor heating was added throughout the ground floor to counteract the harshest driving wind.
 The wood-burning stove adds to the welcoming atmosphere of the space, creating a warm and inviting living space for the clients. forresterarchitects have been careful to ensure that the refurbishment is in harmony with the farmhouse’s original design and style, creating a seamless blend of old and new.
 This has resulted in a farmhouse that is both functional and visually appealing, offering the clients a comfortable and elegant living space.